railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

 Just as in accounting, the OpenERP system manages counterparts to each of its main operations such as receipts from suppliers, deliveries to customers, profit and loss from inventory, and consumption of raw materials.
 Stock movements are always made from one location to another.
-To satisfy the need for a counterpart to each stock movement, the software supports different types of stock location:
+To satisfy the need for a counterpart to each stock movement, the software supports different types of stock locations:

 * Physical stock locations,

 * Partner locations,

-* Virtual counterparts such as production and inventory.
+* Virtual locations as counterparts for procurement, production and inventory.

 Physical locations represent warehouses and their hierarchical structure.
 These are generally the locations that are managed by traditional stock management systems.